yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/install-yugabyte-platform/install-software/installer.md

 </ul>

-Use YBA Installer to install YBA on a host, either online or airgapped.
-YBA Installer performs preflight checks to validate if the workspace is ready to run YBA.
+Use YBA Installer to install YugabyteDB Anywhere on a host, either online or airgapped.
+YBA Installer performs preflight checks to validate if the workspace is ready to run YugabyteDB Anywhere.

-You can also use YBA Installer to migrate an existing YBA software installed via Replicated to be installed using YBA Installer.
+You can also use YBA Installer to migrate an existing Replicated installation.
 Note that you may first need to use Replicated to upgrade your YBA to version 2.20.1.

 -> To perform a new installation, follow the steps in [Quick start](#quick-start).